pstaender/dupfolders/README.md

   * `--minFilesCount`: int.value (ignore folders with less than this files count, default is `1`)
   * `--excludeFolders`: comma seperated string (exclude folders with this name from comparing, e.g. `.git,.temp`)
   * `--displayFolderSizes`: true|false (display folder sizes in kbyte in the summary, default is `true`)
+  * `--displayIntermediateResults`: true|false (display instantly results instead of showing the summary only; helpful on large scans to avoid waiting until the process is finished, default is `false`)
   * `--sortBySize`: desc|asc (sort found folders by their size, default is `desc`)
   * `--displayParentFolderSize`: true|false (display parent folder sizes to duplicate folders, default is `false`)